kazuma-0/docker-gen/README.md

-# Template repository for generating repositories with Dockerfile and captain-definition.
+# Template repository for generating repositories with Dockerfile and captain-definition files.